jpovey/SimpleAggregate/README.md

 By default the aggregate will ignore events which have not been registered.
 But, based on the architecture of your system some aggregates may require all events to be applied.

-To force all events to be handled set `ForbidUnregisteredEvents` to `true` when defining up the aggregate, this will cause an exception to be thrown when handing an unexpected event.
+To force all events to be handled set `ForbidUnregisteredEvents` to `true` when defining the aggregate, this will cause an exception to be thrown when handing an unexpected event.

 - If set to `false` or default unregistered events will be ignored.
 - If set to `true` unregistered events will throw an `UnregisteredEventException`.